 This zipline in Rocca Massima has the world’s fastest and longest one-flight zipline adventure.

-Rocca Massima is located in the region of Lazio in the province of Latina.
+Rocca Massima is located in the region of Lazio, in the province of Latina.
 It is a great day trip from Rome, first and foremost, but it also would be a great weekend getaway as the area has fantastic scenery and majestic mountains and hills facing the Italian town.

-If you’ve never been to the city and only have one day in Rome, this may not be the right activity for you… but if you have longer or have been to Rome before, this is a fantastic thing to do!
+If you’ve never been to the city and only have one day in Rome, this may not be the right activity for you, but if you have longer or have been to Rome before, this is a fantastic thing to do!

 How to Get to Rocca Massima From Rome

 The train ride from Rome to Rocca Massima was much easier and quicker than I had anticipated.
-It was about 40 minutes in total and it took me from Rome Central Station (Roma Termini) to Cisterna di Latina station.
+It was about 40 minutes in total, and it took me from Rome Central Station (Roma Termini) to Cisterna di Latina station.

 From there, I was picked up by Flying in the Sky.

-The ride to Rocca Massima from where I arrived in Cisterna di Latina was stunning and we also passed the gorgeous town of Cori.
+The ride to Rocca Massima from where I arrived in Cisterna di Latina was stunning, and we also passed the gorgeous town of Cori.
 I would love to go back and just visit this entire region one of these days!

 QUICK TIP: I took the train from Roma Termini’s Platform 4 to Cisterna di Latina.
-The price was 3 Euros and was purchased from the machine with ease.
+The price was 3 euros and was purchased from the machine with ease.
 There was an English option.

 About Flying in the Sky (and Their Zipline)

-When is Flying in the Sky Open?
+When is Flying in the Sky open?

 The zipline at Flying in the Sky is open 8 months a year.
-It is closed December, January, February, and March.
+It is closed in December, January, February, and March.

-Places to Eat There
+Places to Eat Nearby

 There are two places to eat nearby and on-site.
-They both offer fantastic views of the valley and you’ll get a chance to enjoy local food and snacks before your flight.
+They both offer fantastic views of the valley, and you’ll get a chance to enjoy local food and snacks before your flight.

 How to Book a Ziplining Adventure in Rocca Massima

-The best way to book your ziplining adventure in Rocca Massima is through Adrenaline Hunter online.
-We like using Adrenaline Hunter because they are the top authority on adventurous activities and they always keep a close relationship with the partners, making sure they keep safety standards and quality up to date.
+We like using Manawa because they are the top authority on adventurous activities, and they always keep a close relationship with the partners, making sure they keep safety standards and quality up to date.

-Rocca Massima Zipline Final Thoughts
+Rocca Massima Zipline: Final Thoughts

-I can’t think of a better way to experience my first-time zip lining than the perfect day I had with Flying in the Sky in Rocca Massima.
+I can’t think of a better way to experience my first time ziplining than the perfect day I had with Flying in the Sky in Rocca Massima.
 Ziplining in Rome (or near Rome) offers a unique adventure that many travelers to the Eternal City leave off of their itineraries.

-And one of the best things about this Italy ziplining adventure was that I got to see some places outside of the capital city… and that made it all worthwhile!
+And one of the best things about this Italy ziplining adventure was that I got to see some places outside of the capital city, and that made it all worthwhile!

 Where to Stay in Rome